-Recent studies have indicated that expansion of our planet’s forests is a critical step toward mitigating climate change.
-This, along with conservation of our existing forests, specifically ones that host a large amount of biodiversity — like rainforests — is more important than ever.
+Recent studies have indicated that the expansion of our planet’s forests is a critical step toward mitigating climate change.
+This, along with the conservation of our existing forests, specifically ones that host a large amount of biodiversity — like rainforests — is more important than ever.

 The rainforests of Indonesian Borneo house millions of tons of carbon within its ecosystem.
 Preserving them is vital not only because its natural processes help reverse climate change.
 This ecological community also supports a vast amount of biodiversity, including the critically endangered species of Bornean orangutan in Bukit Baka Bukit Raya National Park (BBBR).
 This national park is one of the last intact ecosystems that can support reintroduced orangutans, but the region has been subject to increased deforestation and hunting in recent decades, devastating the 234,624,030-hectare (905,000 square miles) protected area and its diminishing the orangutan population over the past 20 years.

 Losing this forest, and the orangutan population within it, will mean losing another key species that keeps our planet habitable and healthy.

 Forests for Future Campaign